marcluque/Reversi-AI/README.md

 However, an n-player scenario is more difficult than that.
 More players allow for more intricate situations than just one opponent.
 Just consider the idea of a coalition that your opponents could form.
 The [2-Player Algorithms](#2-player-algorithms) section below presents MiniMax and its extensions.
-The [Multi-Player Algorithms](#multi-player-algorithms) section presents various algorithms for multi-player scenarios.
+The [Multi-Player Algorithms](#multi-player-algorithms) section presents various algorithms for multiplayer scenarios.

 ### 2-Player Algorithms
 The 2-player algorithms use the classical scenario for the MiniMax algorithm and its extensions.